Filmmaker Behind “Thirstygirl” Heads to Sundance Festival with Short about Sex Addiction

 When we spoke via Zoom, Qin wore a gold chain and stylish top, two bicycles visible in the bright Manhattan apartment behind her.
 She has a magnetic personality and an easy way of speaking that makes her instantly likable.

-“Thirstygirl” is also informed by Qin’s love for her younger sister, Natalie, a clinical therapist and social worker who currently lives and works in San Francisco.
+“Thirstygirl” is also informed by Qin’s love for her younger sister, Nathalie, a clinical therapist and social worker who currently lives and works in San Francisco.

 The short film is Qin’s first.
-Before working in film, she worked as a computer programmer and engineer for Codeshare.
-She also founded Emergent Works, an organization that employs formerly incarcerated people as computer programmers.
+Before working in film, she worked as a computer programmer and engineer for companies like Skillshare.
+She also founded Emergent Works, an organization that employs formerly-incarcerated people as computer programmers.

 Her love for coding first began during her studies at NYU, where she took an introduction to programming class while studying engineering.
 Before coming to the U.S. for college, her adolescence was spent between Paris, where she lived with her mother, and Hong Kong, where she went twice a year to visit her father.
 In high school, she wanted to be an astronaut.